cabatol/git-fundamentals/lab/tracking/add_mod.md

 ```

 What will happen?
-- [x] Git creates a new blob
+- [ ] Git creates a new blob
 - [ ] Git updates the index file
-- [ ] Git updates the current working tree
+- [X] Git updates the current working tree

 # Explanation

-Git creates a new blob, but doesn't put it in the index or update the working tree until a commit is made.
+"git add" adds all modified and untracked files into the
+current directory  to the stagin area.